wtakumah/starter-academic/content/authors/admin/_index.md

 Alexandra is a Ph.D.
 Candidate in Economics at {{< staticref "https://www.emory.edu/home/index.html" "newtab" >}}Emory University{{< /staticref >}}.
 Her primary research interest is in the econometrics of networks.

-Also, she is a 2021-2022 {{< staticref "https://www.gs.emory.edu/diversity/index.html" "newtab" >}}Laney EDGE{{< /staticref >}} Ambassador and instructor of the Spring 2022 course "ECON 220 Probability and Statistics LAB1, LAB3 and LAB4" in Economics Department at Emory University.
+She is also a 2021-2022 {{< staticref "https://www.gs.emory.edu/diversity/index.html" "newtab" >}}Laney EDGE{{< /staticref >}} Ambassador and instructor of the Spring 2022 course "ECON 220 Probability and Statistics: LAB1, LAB3 and LAB4" in Economics Department at Emory University.

 Prior to her studies at Emory, she received a BA in Economics at {{< staticref "https://en.uoa.gr/" "newtab" >}}National and Kapodistrian University of Athens{{< /staticref >}} (UOA), in Greece.
 During her undergraduate studies, she worked as an Assistant Researcher at the {{< staticref "https://www.ifk-cfs.de/home.html" "newtab" >}}Center of Financial Studies{{< /staticref >}} and the {{< staticref "http://www.marketing.econ.uoa.gr/laboratory-for-investment-applications.html" "newtab" >}}Laboratory for Investment Applications{{< /staticref >}} of UOA.
 Her working experience includes an Economic Analyst position at the Ministry of Economy and Development, in Greece.